openSUSE/news-o-o/_posts/2009-01-15-wanted-build-service-contributors.markdown

 ---
 author: News Team
+comments: true
 date: 2009-01-15 17:05:04+00:00
 layout: post
 link: https://news.opensuse.org/2009/01/15/wanted-build-service-contributors/
+slug: wanted-build-service-contributors
-title: "Wanted: Build Service Contributors"
+title: 'Wanted: Build Service Contributors'
+wordpress_id: 1149
 categories:
 - Build Service
 ---

 Have you ever wanted to join [Build Service](http://en.opensuse.org/Build_Service) development, but you had no idea what to implement?
 Would you like a real opportunity to learn Ruby on Rails?
 This is a great time to start!

 The OBS developers have collected smaller projects on this [wiki page](http://en.opensuse.org/Build_Service/Junior_Projects).
 These projects are ideal for anyone new to OBS development.
 All you need is a local copy of the Web Client, which can [easily be deployed](http://lizards.opensuse.org/2008/05/07/easy-obs-web-client-development/) on your development system.